 Aqueocentesis (sampling of the aqueous humour) may be useful, and may be diagnostic in cases of ocular lymphoma (see later), but this technique carries some risk (exacerbation of uveitis, iatrogenic injury to the iris and lens) and specialist advice/referral may be advisable.
 PCR testing of aqueous humour samples for infectious diseases may be indicated depending on history and clinical signs (eg for feline coronavirus in suspected FIP uveitis).
-Faecal analysis may be indicated if A. vasorum is suspected in dogs.
+If A. vasorum is suspected in dogs, then blood SNAP testing or faecal analysis is indicated